WHAT IS KETOSIS?

 This is the big difference between a ketogenic diet and starvation, that also results in ketosis.
 A ketogenic diet is sustainable, starvation is not.
 The majority of your diet should be healthy fats.

 Avoid snacking when not hungry.
 Unnecessary snacking slows weight loss and reduces ketosis.
 This doesn’t mean you shouldn’t snack, just don’t snack mindlessly.

 If necessary add intermittent fasting, like 16:8 (16 hours fasting, 8 hour food period).
 This is very effective at boosting ketone levels, as well as accelerating weight loss and type 2 diabetes reversal.

 Exogenous ketones help to speed up the process in which you are in ketosis, and burning fat for fuel through the Pruvit Keto//OS system.
 This is especially helpful when your diet is less than ideal or you just need some help getting started.
-You can start with a 10 Day Experience to see how it benefits your body before committing.
+You can start with a 5 or 10 Day Experience to see how it benefits your body before committing.